JudeAlmutlaq/evolution-rpg/readme.md

 ## Custom scripts folder

 There is a folder `/resources/app/customSctripts`.
 Any `.js` file placed in this folder will be included.
 Functions, variables and classes defined in these files will be placed in the global namespace.

+## Additional functions

+`/resources/app/js/utilities.js` contains other functions that could be of use. `closeWindow` will close the app down.